Flow in Heated Plain Fins Example

 6. Post Processing

 Post processing is rather important because we need to examine the result and further analyze it.
-After finishing the simulation, the temperature contour will be shown in the scalar scene.
+After finishing the simulation, check the residual plot and see if all the converging criteria are satisfied.

 Double click on “Mass Flow Averaged 1” from “Report” then you can get the mean outlet temperature.